wavetermdev/waveterm/scripts/artifacts/README.md

 With each release, `latest-mac.yml`, `latest-linux.yml`, and `latest-linux-arm64.yml` files will be produced that point to the newest release.
 These also include file sizes and checksums to aid in validating the packages.
 The app will check these files in our S3 bucket every hour to see if a new version is available.

+### Update channels

+We utilize update channels to roll out beta and stable releases.
+These are determined based on the package versioning [described above](#bump-version-workflow).
+Users can select their update channel using the `autoupdate:channel` setting in Wave.
+See [here](https://www.electron.build/tutorials/release-using-channels.html) for more information.

 ### Homebrew